 After you calculate your total addressable market, it’s time to determine whether it’s worth entering the industry or not.

-According to MIT’s Global Startup Labs program, an industry with a market size ranging from $20 million to $100 million per year is worth entering.
+An industry with a market size ranging from $30 million to $200 million per year might be worth entering.
 However, if the industry’s market size is under $5 million per year or over $1 billion per year, it’s probably not.

 In both situations, it’d be challenging to persuade investors to back your company -- an industry with a market size of $5 million per year would likely be too niche and an industry with a market size over $1 billion would likely be too saturated.